ztenretep/tezos_tools/CONTRIBUTING.md

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
-[My stackoverflow question] includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-People *love* thorough bug reports.
-I'm not even kidding.

 ## Use a Consistent Coding Style

-* 2 spaces for indentation rather than tabs
+* 4 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.